aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

-# Lab 1: Analyzing Text with the Console
+# Lab 1: Transcribing audio with the console

 ## Introduction
 In this session, we will help users to get familiar with our OCI Language and teach them to use our services via the cloud console.